saurabhsinghss241/SpringBoot_Security_Starter_Pack/README.md

 # SpringBoot_Security_Starter_Pack

-This is the implementation of CRUD operation for User, Role and Privilege.
-On top of this you can add Spring Security and test various features.
+Spring Security is added and all API endpoints are secured using default BasicAuth.